MKwareContributions/MKwareContributions/README.md

 New location of repositories: [https://git.sr.ht/~mkware/](https://git.sr.ht/~mkware/)

-All repositories will remain here, however, they will no longer be updated until U.S. government changes their mind.
+All repositories will remain here, however, they will no longer get updated.

 <h1 align= "center">https://mkware.eu.org/</h1>